Accessibility score

 Minor | 1 |

-- Sum the weights of each passed check
+- Calculate the total weight of passed checks.

-- Sum the weights of each failed check
+- Calculate the total weight of failed checks.

-- Score equals the average of all Snapshots in the Run
+- Average the scores of all snapshots in the run.

 Interpreting your scores

-In general, the ideal state is a clean 100% score in your Cypress Accessibility report, which you can achieve with a combination of fixing existing issues and ignoring things you know you will not fix.
+In general, the ideal state is a clean 100% score in your Cypress Accessibility report, which you can achieve with a combination of fixing existing issues and ignoring things you know you won't fix.

 What a 100% score means